 Because transportation is limited, JumpStart and Career and Technical Education programs are limited to HCC-based JumpStart courses and CTE courses that are available in a virtual model.
 In-person courses that are taught at the ARL may not be available due to scheduling conflicts.
 And for some Advanced Placement and low-enrollment classes, the DEC may need to use asynchronous, fully online courses for instruction.

-Student supports will be available for math, reading, ESOL, and special education.
+Student supports will be available for math, reading, ESOL, Section 504, and special education.